NSS-Data-Analytics-Cohort-2/NSS-Data-Analytics-Cohort-2.github.io/README.md

 No pictures should be rotated.

 Next, open [this notebook](utilities/Resizing%20Images.ipynb) with [Anaconda Navigator](https://www.anaconda.com/products/individual).
-This notebook is responsible for "resizing" all images into an appropriate format (2/3) that works with the card height /width ratio on the website.
+This notebook is responsible for "resizing" all images into an appropriate format (2/3) that works with the card height/width ratio on the website.
 It will dump the results [here](assets/img/resized).
 If a student does not have a "funny" photo, it will also copy their resized "professional" photo to be used as their "funny" photo.